Wine from the United Kingdom: Wine from England

-The most northerly commercially producing vineyard is in Leeds, Yorkshire.
+The most northerly commercially producing vineyard is near Malton, Yorkshire.

 "English wine" is also a common generic term used in India meaning "Western spirits".

 Wine from Wales

-Welsh vineyards were first planted by Romans, and in the 1970s, modern vineyards were planted in South Wales with the intention of creating Welsh wine.
-Despite a slow start, by 2005 Wales had 20 vineyards, producing 100,000 bottles a year, primarily white wines, but also a few reds.
+Welsh vineyards were first planted by Romans, and, in the 1970s, modern vineyards were planted in South Wales with the intention of creating Welsh wine.
+Despite a slow start, by 2005, Wales had 20 vineyards, producing 100,000 bottles a year, primarily white wines, but also a few reds.
 According to the Wine Standards Board, by September 2015, there were 22 operational vineyards in Wales.
+By 2024, this number had increased to 48.